This Cleaning Products Super Page contains a growing list of our favorite money saving Cleaning Product Tips!

 I use vinegar to clean my coffee maker — but I get double duty out of it.
 After I run the vinegar through the coffee maker, while it is still warm, I go to each bathroom sink and pour in? cup of baking soda and then a little warm vinegar — then I let it sit.
 Afterward, I run some fresh water through the coffee maker to rinse out the vinegar, and then pour the warmed water down the drains to rinse out the baking soda and vinegar.
 Tracy Bernero – Highlands Ranch, CO

-When I get low on laundry detergent, I add a little bit of water, shake and use this when I wash clothes that aren’t real dirty.
+When I get low on laundry detergent, I add a little bit of water, shake and use this when I wash clothes that aren’t really dirty.

-Read what this “Domestic Lab Rat” wrote about the most powerful cleaning chemical out there and why you can scientifically get by with using less soap and more water.
+Read what this “Domestic Lab Rat” wrote about the most powerful cleaning chemicals out there and why you can scientifically get by with using less soap and more water.

 Here’s how I mix it: Pour borax, washing soda, dawn and scent beads (if desired) into a one-gallon container.
 Add 4 cups of HOT water and stir to combine ingredients.
 Once combined fill container to top with cold water.
 DONE !
 It doesn’t create much lather…but it cleans like a champ !!
 It also can be used in High-Efficiency washers.
 I just love this stuff !!